 – Grounding practice; Sensory resources/modulation (10 min)

-– Reflection/integration and possibility to share with others (about 20 min)
+– Reflection/integration/inquiry and possibility to share with others

-A FOUR WEEK JOURNEY In this course you get to be part of an online community sharing the journey and practices.
+A FOUR MONTH JOURNEY In this course you get to be part of an online community sharing the journey and practices.
 Facilitation gives space for a felt sense of connection and possibilities to share and be enriched and supported by the presence of a community.
+In between meetings you have the opportunity to continue share your inquiry on a online-forum and integrate chosen parts of the themes.

-TRAUMA SENSITIVE The course is trauma-sensitive and provides the opportunity to step out and in from exercises, provides room for adjustment and alternative ways of doing an exercise, methodology with room for reflection and integration.
+TRAUMA AWARENESS The course is trauma-informed and explore ability to build agency and effective action; to step out and in from exercises, adjust, explore your own grounding resources and methodology with room for reflection and integration.

 ElinMaria Sydänvirta Well versed in a wide range of schools in yoga and meditation with daily practice and studentship since 1996.
-Educated among others at Nordiska Yoga-institutet Viryayoga-teacher(RYS200h), Yoga nidra teacher (RYS30h) Mindfulness Center Sverige (MfC), ISLO Dance and Somatics and Somatic (1 year fulltime program) and as well Somatic selfcompassion® with trauma Informed Approach (100h).
+Educated among others at Nordiska Yoga-institutet Viryayoga-teacher(RYS200h), Yoga nidra (RYS30) and restorative yoga teacher (RYS30h) Mindfulness Center Sverige (MfC), ISLO Dance and Somatics and Somatic (1 year fulltime program) and Somatic selfcompassion® with trauma Informed Approach (100h),Teaching yoga for trauma, anxiety, depression & Body image (YTT50h).

 Values and focus shared with my facilitation: